Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 Abilities that depend on the presence of specific experience to develop are called experience-dependent development, e.g. emotional regulation, a second language, and the perfect pitch.

-Among the different experience-dependent abilities, emotional regulation is hands down the most essential one parents should focus on.
+Among the different experience-dependent abilities, emotional regulation is hands down the most essential one parents should work on.

-So the most important thing for parents to do is to provide a nurturing environment for your child and it will do your child a lot of good.
+So the most important thing for parents to do is to provide a nurturing environment for your child and help your child build resilience.